You can find this document as PDF here.

 lib/FromDual_*.inc)

 Each module is for its own specific purpose.
+There are modules for monitoring databases and modules for monitoring the machine (server).
 Available modules are:

 | Module | Description |